johnathantran/autotemplogger/README.md

 4. Connect Multiple Temperature Sensors to Circuit

 A separate folder is provided for testing and debugging steps 1 and 2.
 Steps 3 and 4 use the final working script and circuit diagram.

+Finally, a folder for a Python GUI program is included.
+This program takes the .txt file from the SD card as input, and performs a simple heat transfer analysis on the temperature data to compute heat gain, max temperature, time to reach the max temperature, etc. It then saves the analysis results to an Excel file called "solarData.xlsx".

+After each experiment run with the Arduino, I recommend running the Python program on the text file to easily analyze and record valuable heat transfer data from each experiment.